WolfInABarrel/MacOSPathOfBuilding/README.md

+# MacOS Path Of Building Native Binary
-# Path of Building Community Fork
+## Path of Building Community Fork
-## Formerly known as LocalIdentity Fork
+### Formerly known as LocalIdentity Fork

 This is a fork of Openarl's Path Of Building that includes many extra features not in the base version of PoB
 * Adds support for new and updated uniques from league 3.8 onwards